Faculty Member Emeritus

 In 1967, Kramarevsky joined Moscow Concert, teaching professional classes and taking on acting, singing and dancing roles.
 Before leaving Moscow Concert in 1975, he had held the titles of ballet master and director.

 In 1975, Kramarevsky defected to Italy and taught at dance schools in Rome and Napoli.
 Almost immediately upon arriving in the United States in February 1976, he was invited by the School of American Ballet's executive director to guest teach a class.
 The next day, George Balanchine asked Kramarevsky to guest teach a company class at New York City Ballet.
 Balanchine observed the class and offered him a job on the spot.
-Kramarevsky joined SAB's permanent faculty, and his teaching filled an important niche in SAB’s curriculum, contrasting with the approaches of acclaimed teachers such as Stanley Williams and Richard Rapp in its emphasis on bravura male technique.
+Kramarevsky immediately joined SAB's permanent faculty, and his teaching filled an important niche in SAB’s curriculum, contrasting with the approaches of acclaimed teachers such as Stanley Williams and Richard Rapp in its emphasis on bravura male technique.
 Mr. Kramarevsky also frequently taught NYCB company classes and performed for many decades as Drosselmeier in George Balanchine's The Nutcracker as well as other character roles with NYCB.
 Over his many years at SAB, Mr. Kramarevsky has taught intermediate and advanced technique, partnering and character classes to scores of students who consider him to be an important and beloved influence on their development as dancers.